-Doctoral Research and Writing Seminar: Read Less [-] CY PLAN 280C Doctoral Seminars: Doctoral Colloquium 2 Units Terms offered: Spring 2020, Fall 2019, Spring 2019 Presentation and discussion of research by Ph.D. students and faculty.
+Doctoral Research and Writing Seminar: Read Less [-] CY PLAN 280C Doctoral Seminars: Doctoral Colloquium 2 Units Terms offered: Fall 2020, Spring 2020, Fall 2019 Presentation and discussion of research by Ph.D. students and faculty.
 Doctoral Seminars: Doctoral Colloquium: Read More [+] Rules & Requirements Prerequisites: Ph.D. standing Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Doctoral Seminars: Doctoral Colloquium: Read Less [-] CY PLAN 281 Planning Theory 3 Units Terms offered: Fall 2020, Spring 2014, Spring 2013 Overview of planning theory that reviews the evolution of ideas about planning as a form of specialized knowledge, placed in historical context.
+Compares a range of different views of planning knowledge (positivist, interpretive, design, critical theory) with an emphasis on the relationship between planning and democratic politics.
+Planning Theory: Read More [+] Rules & Requirements Prerequisites: Ph.D. level course Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.

+Instructor: Collier

-Doctoral Seminars: Doctoral Colloquium: Read Less [-] CY PLAN 284 Urban Theory 3 Units Terms offered: Fall 2019, Fall 2018, Fall 2017 The investigation of modern cities has presented great challenges for social theory.
+Planning Theory: Read Less [-]

+CY PLAN 284 Urban Theory 3 Units

+Terms offered: Fall 2019, Fall 2018, Fall 2017

+The investigation of modern cities has presented great challenges for social theory.
 For over a century, scholars have debated about how to read and explain the modern industrial city.
 This course traces the main ways in which these debates have unfolded since the middle of the nineteenth century to the present.
 To follow these debates is to understand how scholars have struggled to make cities legible, to fix them as objects of analysis, and simultaneously to capture their processes of transformation.

-Urban Theory: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.
+Urban Theory: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 3 hours of seminar per week

+Additional Details

+Subject/Course Level: City and Regional Planning/Graduate

+Grading: Letter grade.
+Instructor: Caldeira

-Instructor: Caldeira Urban Theory: Read Less [-] CY PLAN 290 Topics in City and Metropolitan Planning 1 - 3 Units Terms offered: Spring 2020, Fall 2019, Spring 2019 Analysis of selected topics in city and metropolitan planning with emphasis on implications for planning practice and urban policy formation.
+Urban Theory: Read Less [-]

+CY PLAN 290 Topics in City and Metropolitan Planning 1 - 3 Units

+Terms offered: Fall 2020, Spring 2020, Fall 2019

+Analysis of selected topics in city and metropolitan planning with emphasis on implications for planning practice and urban policy formation.
 In some semesters, optional five-week, 1-unit modules may be offered, taking advantage of guest visitors.
 Check department for modules at start of semester.

-Topics in City and Metropolitan Planning: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 0 hours of seminar per week Summer: 8 weeks - 1-3 hours of seminar per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.
+Topics in City and Metropolitan Planning: Read More [+]

+Rules & Requirements

+Prerequisites: Consent of instructor

+Repeat rules: Course may be repeated for credit without restriction.

+Hours & Format

+Fall and/or spring: 15 weeks - 0 hours of seminar per week

+Summer: 8 weeks - 1-3 hours of seminar per week

+Additional Details

+Subject/Course Level: City and Regional Planning/Graduate

+Grading: Letter grade.